TheOdinProject/curriculum/web_development_basics/web_development_basics.md

 * What are properties?
 * What are values?
 * What is the Query String in a URL and what does it do?
+* What is the difference between pixels and ems?
+* How do CSS styles for a particular element get inherited?  ie. how does an element get its "default" styles?
+* What are two CSS attributes you can change to push a tag around on the page?
+* What are the three different ways to include CSS in your project or use CSS to style a particular element?
+* What is the default stylesheet?
+* Why use a CSS reset file?

 As you've hopefully [learned before](http://www.skillcrush.com/terms/html.html), HTML is the markup that contains all the actual stuff that a web page has.
 All the text on this page lives inside HTML tags that tell your browser how to order the content on the page.
 [CSS](http://www.skillcrush.com/terms/css.html) tells the browser if you want to display any of those tags a particular way like, for instance, turning its background blue and pushing it a little to the left.